Install Pug

 Block append/prepend

-Pug allows you to replace
+Pug allows you to replace, prepend and append blocks

-block that you wish to use on every page you might do this:
+Suppose you have default scripts in a head block that you wish to use on every page you might do this:

 1 | // layout.pug |